 A friend of this project and advocate for arts and literacy, Oregon writer Erin Donovan died suddenly in 2015, leaving in her wake many saddened loved ones and an unpublished collection of moving short stories.
 A fan of small town culture, travel, dive bars, nature, wordplay, and late-night talks about the meaning of life, Erin lived with abandon.
 To honor her spirit, Erin’s friends and family co-created a fellowship in her memory for the August residency–the month in which Erin passed–open to applicants from the states where Erin lived.
 The fellowship is for a woman at mid-life: If Erin’s death at 50 taught us anything, it is that life is sometimes shorter than we expect and the time to create is always right now.
 This residency is open to an emerging woman writer of poetry or prose living in Massachusetts, New York, Washington, or Oregon, who is at least 40 years old, and whose writing expresses wit and compassion.
 This fellowship funds the residency fee for August 2018 and offers travel reimbursement upon proof of travel purchase or mileage, up to $175 (OR/WA) or $400 (NY/MA).

 June Dodge is not a real person — but she’s got a real heart and many strong cocktails have been made in her name.
 June Dodge emerged from a typo in the local newspaper, but what a great typo, what a great muse.
 We picture June Dodge as a wild west character, tough but gracious, with a little dirt on her brow from a hard day’s work, an Aries spitfire, probably ready to spend the evening talking quatrains or Coltrane over a tin cup of moonshine before kicking her chair over and going back to the typewriter to make the words fly like bullets.
 It takes grit to write and June Dodge has it.
 If you’ve got character and determination, she’d like to support that.
 June Dodge Fellowships are open to poets or writers from the Northwest (Alaska, Idaho, Montana, Oregon, Washington) or the provinces of western Canada (British Columbia, Alberta, Yukon) and whose work is inspired by adventure, travel, or the outdoors.
 Though named for a woman, men are welcome to apply!
-Fellowships fund two-week residency any month and transit to Mineral from Portland, Seattle, or points between on I-5.
+Three fellowships fund two-week residency any month and one fellowship funds the one-week parents session.
+These fellowships include transit to Mineral from Portland, Seattle, or points between on I-5.